 Meigs chose to use bricks for their low cost and fireproof qualities, but employed expert bricklayers to achieve the building’s regular, smooth face.
 An ingenious system of windows, vents, and open archways allows the Great Hall to function as a reservoir for light and air.
 He also considered the building’s day-to-day functions: the stairs between the first three floors of the building were designed with wide treads and low risers to accommodate wounded veterans who might arrive on crutches.
 Further, to facilitate distribution of paperwork throughout the office, he designed a metal document track on which a suspended basket of papers, operating via a pulley system, could be ferried around.
 Dumbwaiters in the northwest corner of the building transported the baskets between floors.

-After years of careful restoration, the Museum opened its historic home in 1985 with its inaugural exhibition, Anatomy of a Bridge: Seven Steps in Constructing the Brooklyn Bridge and has presented over 200 exhibitions since.
+After years of careful restoration, the Museum opened its historic home in 1985 with its inaugural exhibition, Anatomy of a Bridge: Seven Steps in Constructing the Brooklyn Bridge, and has presented more than 300 exhibitions since then.
 It was officially renamed the National Building Museum in 1997.

 400 feet by 200 feet, 75 feet to cornice level